 Styles of Bike Racks

-Hitch Mount Racks:
+Hitch Mount Racks

-Tray Style Hitch Mount
+Platform Hitch Mount

-Arm Support Hitch Mount
+Support Arm Hitch Mount

-This style has the notable drawbacks of using the frame as the primary point of attachment and the support arms will usually not fit full-suspension mountain bikes or ones with unusual frame shapes.
+This style has the notable drawbacks of using the frame as the primary point of attachment, and some models have compatibility issues with full-suspension mountain bikes or frames with unusual shapes.